 School staff have a legal right to use reasonable force to control or restrain.
-'Control' means passive contact, such as standing between pupils or blocking a pupil's path, to actively leading a pupil by the arm away from a classroom or difficult situation.
-'Restraint' means to hold back physically or to bring pupils under control; for example where two pupils are fighting or refusing to separate without physical intervention.
-Reasonable force can be used to prevent pupils from hurting themselves, others, damaging property or causing disorder.
+'Control' means passive contact, such as standing between pupils or blocking a pupil's path, to actively, and in line with training, leading a pupil safely by the arm away from a classroom or difficult situation.
+'Restraint' means to hold back physically or to bring pupils under control; for example, where two pupils are fighting or refusing to separate without physical intervention.
+Reasonable force can be used to prevent pupils from hurting themselves/others, damaging property or causing disorder.
 All school staff at Rigby Hall School are trained in Team Teach and will always try to use de-escalation techniques prior to physical intervention.
 Physical intervention is always the last resort where the health and safety of the pupil and/or others are at risk of significant harm.
 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DFE: 'The Use of Force to Control or Restrain Pupils'.
-Teachers and teaching assistants in our school do not hit, push or slap pupils.
-Staff only intervene physically to restrain pupils or to prevent injury to a pupil, or if a pupil is in danger of hurting him/herself and it always is reasonable, proportionate and necessary.
+Staff only intervene physically to restrain pupils or to prevent injury to a pupil, or if a pupil is in danger of hurting him/herself and it is always reasonable, proportionate and necessary.
 The actions that we take are in line with government guidelines on the restraint of pupils.
 Staff use de-escalation techniques prior to any form of physical intervention, which is used as a last resort.
 In all situations staff will act in ways that are reasonable and proportionate.
 Force will never be used as a punishment and reasonable adjustments will be made to accommodate the level of cognition of the pupil.
 We do not require parental consent to use reasonable force.